 After previous years success Insomnia will continue to present an exciting and diverse discourse program during the festival week.

-To facilitate an open and inclusive conversation where all voices are heard, we are moving away from the hierarchical format of classic panel debate with the format - democratic talk-show Talkaoke.
-The questions to be discussed are:
+To facilitate an open and inclusive conversation where all voices are heard, we have been moving away from the hierarchical format of classic panel debate with the format - democratic talk-show Talkaoke.

 Insomnia is proud to present several exhibitions and art installations during the festival week, with new collaborations to be announced!